Multielectron ionization of three-electron strongly driven Ne at high intensities: Introduction

-It comes as no surprise that semiclassical models that include the Coulomb singularity accurately describe multiple ionization spectra.
+It is unsurprising that semiclassical models incorporating the Coulomb singularity are able to accurately reproduce multiple ionization spectra.
 We have previously shown that a 3D classical model \cite{PhysRevA.78.023411}, the predecessor of the ECBB model, accurately describes double ionization spectra in strongly driven atoms.
 These spectra agree with both experimental and quantum mechanical studies \cite{AhaiScientificReport,PhysRevA.100.043410,Emmanouilidou_2011}.
 Also, with another 3D classical model that fully accounts for the Coulomb singularities, we have previously described three- and four-electron escape by single photon absorption \cite{Emmanouilidou_2006,PhysRevA.76.054701}.
 For photon energies close to the ionization threshold, we showed that, depending on the initial state, the three electrons escape either in a T-shape structure or on an equilateral triangle \cite{PhysRevLett.100.063002}.
 Only the latter pattern is predicted by Wannier's law \cite{PhysRev.90.817,Klar_1976,Dimitrijevic_1981}.
 The T-shape structure, which we have found to be mediated by a sequence of attosecond collisions \cite{PhysRevA.75.022712}, has been verified quantum mechanically \cite{PhysRevLett.110.063001}.

 Here, we extend the ECBB model to higher intensities.
-Compared to our previous studies \cite{Agapi3electron,PhysRevA.107.L041101}, this extension involves accounting for tunnelling during propagation in strongly driven atoms.
+Compared to our previous studies \cite{Agapi3electron,PhysRevA.107.L041101}, this extension involves accounting for tunneling during propagation in strongly driven atoms.
 It also involves modifying the initial conditions for the electron that tunnels at the start of the propagation.
 In addition, we perform an average over the focal volume \cite{wang_disentangling_2005} to obtain spectra that we can more accurately compare with experiment \cite{Rudenko_2008,Zrost_2006,PhysRevLett.93.253001}.
 Also, we add another criterion for labelling an electron as quasifree or bound, necessary at higher intensities of the laser field.
 These additions to the ECBB model are detailed in Section \ref{Section::Method}.

 With this extended ECBB model, we investigate nonsequential triple ionization (NSTI) and nonsequential double ionization (NSDI) of Ne, driven by an 800 nm, 25 fs laser pulse for a range of intensities.
 At high intensities of 2 PW/cm$^2$ and 3 PW/cm$^2$, we obtain NSTI and NSDI spectra accounting for focal volume averaging, such as the probability distribution of the sum of the electron momenta along the laser field.
 We compare these spectra with experimental results \cite{Rudenko_2008,Zrost_2006} and find a better agreement for NSTI rather than NSDI.
 We also find the main pathways of NSTI and NSDI for a range of intensities and identify new pathways of multi-electron escape at higher intensities.